Roflicide/msc-gui/README.md

     sudo make install

-### Updating MSCS
+### Updating MSC-GUI
-Periodically Minecraft Server Control Script is updated to address bug fixes and add new features.
-The easiest way to fetch the latest update, assuming you used [the easiest way to install the script](#downloading-the-script), first `cd` into the folder where you downloaded MSCS.
+Periodically Minecraft Server Control GUI is updated to address bug fixes and add new features.
+The easiest way to fetch the latest update, assuming you used [the easiest way to install the script](#downloading-the-script), first `cd` into the folder where you downloaded MSC-GUI.
 Then, type:

     git pull